 Although some tricks may be easier to master on a scooter than on a skateboard, scooter riders tend to perform harder tricks, making up for the difference.
 So a 360 on a scooter may be equivalent in difficulty to a 180 on a skateboard, and a double whip may be comparable to a kickflip.

-So while scootering is easier to pick up, it’s equally hard – or perhaps harder as skateboard to truly master and progress past a certain level.
+On average, though, while scootering is easier to pick up, it’s equally hard compared to skateboarding to truly master and progress past a certain level.

 Mastery: skateboard & scooter equal!

 The primary target market for kick scooters – and the image most people have – is younger kids aged say 7-13.
 Skateboarding is generally associated with older teens (including the “rogue”, rebellious types) but also adults who commute or cruise on skateboards or longboards.